dalton-f/aoc-2024/README.md

 ### Day 6:

 Hardest day so far, attempted part 1 without using a 2d array and still think it is possible to get to work, struggled a lot with part 2 even after looking at videos and other peoples solution.
 Using this brute force technique is obviously a lot of wasted time and resources, so I will look to adjust it

+After going back over the problem, my original more optimised solution was using only the intersections of positions without considering the orientation, which is why it created a higher value - so now we use the part 1 distinct squares and test all of them, instead of every square.
+It is slightly faster but still not very quick